fredericGette/Lumia520/content/drivers/qcsmsm8930.md

 | ? | 0 | 4 |

 The Outputbuffer contains the address of the function `FuncSmsmReset(uint32_t clear_mask)`.
-This function us the parameter `clear_mask` to clear some bits of the state of a subsystem (which one ?), then it sets the bits corresponding to SMSM_RESET.
+This function cleasr some bits of the state of a subsystem (which one ?) with the parameter `clear_mask`, then it sets the bits corresponding to SMSM_RESET.

 ### IOCTL 0x3200C